-Daré has an exclusive, global license to Juniper’s novel intravaginal ring technology that was developed by Dr. Robert Langer from the Massachusetts Institute of Technology and Dr. William Crowley from Massachusetts General Hospital and Harvard Medical School.
+Daré has an exclusive, global license to Juniper Pharmaceuticals novel intravaginal ring technology.
+This technology was re-branded by Daré shortly after the close of the transaction.
+The Daré IVR technology was developed by Dr. Robert Langer from the Massachusetts Institute of Technology and Dr. William Crowley from Massachusetts General Hospital and Harvard Medical School.

-The Juniper intravaginal ring technology allows for sustained drug delivery over time periods ranging from weeks to months.
-Unlike other vaginal rings, the Juniper intravaginal rings release drugs in a solid ethylene vinyl acetate polymer matrix without the need for a membrane or reservoir to contain the active drug or control the release.
+Daré’s intravaginal ring technology allows for sustained drug delivery over time periods ranging from weeks to months.
+Unlike other vaginal rings, the Daré intravaginal rings release drugs in a solid ethylene vinyl acetate polymer matrix without the need for a membrane or reservoir to contain the active drug or control the release.

-Current 505(b)(2) candidates under development by Juniper include JNP-0101, an oxybutynin ring for the treatment of overactive bladder; JNP-0201, a combination estradiol + progesterone ring for hormone replacement therapy; and JNP-0301, a natural progesterone ring for the prevention of preterm birth.
+Current 505(b)(2) candidates under development by Juniper include DARE-OAB1 (formerly JNP-0101), an oxybutynin ring for the treatment of overactive bladder; DARE-HRT1 (formerly JNP-0201), a combination estradiol + progesterone ring for hormone replacement therapy; and DARE-FRT1 (formerly JNP-0301), a natural progesterone ring for pregnancy maintenance with potential applications in assisted reproductive technology (ART) and the prevention of preterm birth (PTB).

 Daré’s exclusive license covers all three rings in development as well as additional applications of the intravaginal ring technology platform in other therapeutic areas.